Documentation Index

 3.6 Provide the following:

-Once you add the Wasabi hot cloud storage into Vinchin backup infrastructure successfully, you’ll be redirected to “Storage” page again, and the added cloud storage can be seen on the list.
+Once you add the Wasabi Hot Cloud Storage into the Vinchin backup infrastructure successfully, you’ll be redirected to the Storage page again, and the added cloud storage can be seen in the list.

 4. Create a Backup Archive job

 4.2 Choose an archive source from the available Restore point list.
-Click “Next”.
-Each Restore reflects a successful backup either a full or incremental.
+Click Next.
+Each Restore reflects a successful backup, either a full or an incremental.

 4.5 Settings for Encrypted Transmission (ensure data security during data transfer), Retention Policy, and Speed Controller (optional) can be customized by clicking on the corresponding section.